Back to blog

 Share This:

-We know this can seem like a complicated subject; however, we are going to go through the digital printing process so that you can learn how your custom stickers and labels are created.
-We will talk about our HP Indigo press, the latest technology that is used to create these presses to the sustainable printing technology that allows these machines to be CO2 Neutral.
-Keep reading to be ultimately fascinated but just how cool these HP Indigo presses can be.
+Let’s dig into this complicated yet interesting subject.
+We want to walk you through the fascinating digital printing process to give you insights into how custom stickers and labels are created!
+Let’s talk about our HP Indigo, the latest technology to create sustainable printing technology that allows these machines to be CO2 Neutral.

 But how does the HP Indigo press differ from a traditional printer?